THuynh-91/FCC_DailyChallenge/2025_11/11-20-25_longest_word.md

 -   Return the word as it appears in the given string, with punctuation removed.

 ## My Thoughts
-I just had to remove the symbols and keep the spacing then just returned the max lenth word in the list.
+I just had to remove the symbols and keep the spacing then just returned the max length word in the list.

 ## Solution (Python)
 ```python